-Compare the 2021 GMC Yukon SLE vs. SLT Trim Levels.
-What is the Difference?
+Compare the Yukon SLE vs. SLT Trims.
+What is the difference?

 While both trim levels are available in 4x2 or 4x4, buyers will find that the SLE comes in at a slightly lower price point.
 Utilizing the same engine with identical transmission setups, the SLE and SLT can attain identical fuel efficiency at 18 combined MPG for the 4x2 and 17 combined MPG for the 4x4.
 Both trim levels involve a 5.3L V8 engine that can produce up to 355 horsepower, as well as the standard 10-speed automatic transmission with overdrive and auto-manual.
 In fact, buyers will find this transmission to be a staple across every 2021 GMC Yukon trim level.